nov314k/tortoise-guile/README.md

 ![screenshot](/screenshot.png "Result from Guile")

-Packages that I have installed:
+Some of the (relevant) packages that I have installed on my system:

 - guile2.0: GNU Scheme interpreter library (2.0.14-3)
 - libguile2.0_22: GNU Scheme interpreter library (2.0.14-3)